 Current versions of PLDAPS can run (a) without a dataPixx/vPixx device (although that will of course limit various I/O operations, and requires alternative ways to implement some of the nicest features), (b) without an electrophysiology system attached; (c) without an eyetracker.
 This means you can try out the code on any basic computer running MATLAB, and gradually weave in the hardware.

-Also note that we have developed and tested PLDAPS only on the Mac OS; although there are no principled reasons why it shouldn’t work on Windows or Linux, we do not support Windows at all, and are just starting to set up some Linux-based rigs (we are happy to have received reports of success on the latter front).
+Also note that we have developed and tested PLDAPS on the Mac OS and have further extended its use to PsychToolBox-approved versions of Linux; although there are no principled reasons why it shouldn’t work on Windows, we do not use Windows at all.

 The code is currently on GitHub, (https://github.com/huklab/PLDAPS), which now includes a tutorial and some basic sample experiments to start your own coding from.
 Feel free to start out by contacting Alex to discuss your particular goals and the latest coding developments.
 Note that the github archive is public, and please start with the default branch (“casual”).

 If you use PLDAPS and wish to reference it (and we wish you wish to), please cite: